Harrison-Flax/RealTimeQuant/README.md

 Note:
 - Node.Js is used to manage the server along Vite and Uvicorn to handle running both the frontend and backend in one command and terminal
 - We used React, Python, CSS, and Node.Js in development
+- We used Amazon Q (CodeWhisperer) in VSCode for boilerplate and monotonous React and Python code to speed up development
+  - Ex) React page formatting, steps, and formatting dates with the CSV files

 Homepage: